 Ireland offers several short-stay visas and long-stay visas depending on your purpose of visit.
 You can apply for an Irish visa at the Irish consulate or embassy within your country of residence.
 You can apply for an Irish visa for the following.

-• To pursue higher education
+pursue higher education - To

-• To invest in a business
+invest in a business - For

-• To go on a holiday
+employment - To go on

-• For medical treatment and hospitalization
+medical treatment and hospitalization - To

-• To attend an event or conference
+attend an event or conference - For a

-• To be a permanent resident
+permanent resident

 Short-Stay Visas To Ireland